Overview

 Scope of Effectiveness

-Select the scope of requests to which URL authentication applies:
+You can typically define the scope of requests to which URL authentication will be applied.
+Common options include:

 Setting Description

-Only Homepage Applies only to the root directory of the domain, such as http://domain/ or https://domain/.
+Only Homepage Restrict URL authentication to requests for the root directory of the domain (e.g., http://domain/ or https://domain/).

 Specified File Type Applies only to specific types of files.
 You can select from the predefined file types on the left or define custom file types.
 Separate multiple custom types with a semicolon ;.(e.g., jpg;png).